 Qualifications: Candidates should be 18+ with a high school diploma and one year of customer service or call center experience.
 In some markets experience may be a “preferred” qualification and not required.

 Wage: $16 per hour and up.

-Working for either Amazon or one of their subsidiaries (the jobs I saw were for Ring), Social Care Advocates interact with customers, or prospective customers, on social media.
+Working for either Amazon or one of their subsidiaries, Social Care Advocates interact with customers, or prospective customers, on social media.

 This can be anything from responding to messages, to replying to comments, or otherwise engaging with followers.

-Here is a description about this role with Ring (an Amazon company):
+Here is a description about a role with Ring (an Amazon company):

 “Ring’s Social Care team is the brand voice of Ring on all social media platforms, directly impacting customers.
 The Ring Social Care team monitors and responds to customers on multiple Ring social media accounts.”

 Qualifications: Candidates should be 18+ with a high school diploma and one year of call center experience.

 Wage: Not advertised.
 Since this job is entry level it should start around $16 – $18 per hour.
 This is a relatively easy Amazon from home job to start with.